jaywyawhare/Gmeet-Launcher/README.md

-<h1 align="center">Gmeet-Launcher</h1>

-*By a lazy person for lazy people.*
+# Gmeet-Launcher

+Gmeet-Launcher is a Chrome/Edge extension designed to quickly launch Google Meet meetings.
+It was initially developed during the 4th semester when online classes were prevalent, and the Meet links were hardcoded.
+Feel free to modify the code and customize it according to your needs.

-### Installation Instructions
+## Installation Instructions

-**Google Chrome / Microsoft Edge**
+### Google Chrome / Microsoft Edge

-1. Download this repo as a [ZIP file from GitHub](https://github.com/jaywyawhare/Gmeet-Launcher/blob/main/Lazy.zip).
+- Download this repository as a ZIP file from GitHub.
-2. Unzip the file and you should have a folder named `Lazy`.
+- Unzip the file and you should have a folder named "Lazy".
-3. In Chrome/Edge go to the extensions page (`chrome://extensions` or `edge://extensions`).
+- In Chrome/Edge, go to the extensions page by entering chrome://extensions or edge://extensions in the address bar.
-4. Enable Developer Mode.
+- Enable Developer Mode.
-5. Drag the `Lazy` folder anywhere on the page to import it (do not delete the folder afterwards).
+- Drag the "Lazy" folder anywhere on the page to import it (do not delete the folder afterwards).

-### Troubleshooting
+## Troubleshooting
-* You can submit an issue [here](https://github.com/jaywyawhare/Gmeet-Launcher/issues/new/choose).

-### Contributing - Pull Requests
-PRs are welcome.
+If you encounter any issues or have suggestions for improvement, please submit an issue here.

+## Contributing

+Pull requests are welcome!
+If you'd like to contribute to Gmeet-Launcher, feel free to submit a pull request with your proposed changes.

+## License

+This project is licensed under the MIT License.
+See the LICENSE file for more information.

+Please note that the Meet links in the code are hardcoded.
+If you wish to use this extension, make sure to modify the code to include your specific Meet links.

+Enjoy the convenience of launching Google Meet meetings with ease and save yourself some valuable time!